I started playing in the massive, on-line, multi-player

 world of Guild Wars towards the end of December 2005.
 I a bit addicted

-to war games, always playing one of them, Dungeon Siege, Diablo and so forth.
+to war games, always playing one of them, Dungeon Siege, Diablo and

-the game, you need to join a Guild.
+of the game, you need to join a Guild.
 The game is based in large

 part on co-operative game play with other, real live human players

-a member and recommended me.
+a member and she recommended me.
 Her niece had tired of the game and

 gave me her account.
 Now, I have two accounts and around 19 different